Below are frequently asked questions and answers about the GB-4000 Frequency Generator and SR-4 Amplifier.

-A: Because of the use of an RF carrier frequency the GB-4000 is over 10 times more powerful than most other frequency generators.
-If the SR-4 amplifier is connected to the GB-4000 it is over 50 times more powerful than other frequency generators that do not use a carrier frequency.
+A: Because of the use of an RF carrier frequency the GB-4000 is over 27 times more powerful than most other frequency generators.
+If the SR-4 amplifier is connected to the GB-4000 is 150 times more powerful than other frequency generators that do not use an RF carrier frequency.

 Q11: Why should I want the optional Amplifier?

 A: The GB-4000 can operate in two different modes.
 1: RF Mode, which is the higher frequency mode, 2: Audio Mode, which is the lower frequency mode.
-In RF mode, the GB-4000 has an output of 2.7 watts; however, sometimes more power is wanted.
-The SR-4 Amplifier boosts the 2.7 watt RF output to about 10 watts of RF output.
+In RF mode, the GB-4000 has an output of 5.4 watts peak power; however, sometimes more power is wanted.
+The SR-4 Amplifier boosts the GB-4000 5.4 watt RF output to about 30 watts of RF peak power output.
 Also, the Amplifier has three additional sets of outputs for more hookups.
-The SR-4 10-Watt Amplifier operates in the RF mode only.
+The SR-4 is 15 watts RMS or 30 watts peak power Amplifier and operates in the RF mode only.